NodeJS Automated Testing with WebdriverIO

 };

-You can run the same tests on all different browser configurations or run different tests all on the same browser configuration.
+You can run the same test across different browser configurations, or run different tests on the same configuration — all simultaneously.

 Queuing